Camp Roberts to house up to 20,000 migrant children during drought

 Initially, 1,500 children were to be housed in barracks.
 Now, there are plans for a maximum of 20,000 children to be sheltered in either military-style tents or trailers for up to four years, according to several sources who have asked to remain anonymous.
 Several thousand caregivers and other support workers would add to the total number housed at the base.

-The Camp Roberts Joint Land Use Study, published in 2013, pointed to problems related to the Paso Robles Groundwater Basin that could arise from an increase in demand for water from the basin.
+The Camp Roberts Joint Land Use Study, published in 2013, points to problems related to the Paso Robles Groundwater Basin that could arise from an increase in demand for water from the basin.
 Camp Roberts pumps ground water from the basin to support camp operations and provide drinking water.

 For more than a decade, declining water levels in the basin have caused residential and small agricultural wells to go dry.
 The civilian population and agriculture uses have dramatically increased leading to less water availability, according to the study.